sabhinav3/sozo/README.md

 No matter where you are, when in need, SOZO can also call for help for your near & dear ones.

 - Life - Saving procedures digitized .
-- The Auothorities and locals are the first one to save lifes .
+- The Authorities and locals are the first one to save lives .

 > A BBC investigation revealed that